cropsgg/Course-Schedule-Optimizer/README.md

    - Specify instructor
    - Select class type (Theory or Lab)
    - Choose number of classes per week (1-5)
+   - For 3 or 5 classes per week, select which specific days you prefer
    - Decide if all classes should use the same room
    - Optionally choose a specific floor and room
 3. Click "Add Course" to add the course to the system